looker-open-source/components/internal_docs/getting_started.md

 1. If you already have a github issue, add additional notes, design updates, specifications and apply engineering label tag to your issue.
 2. Publish your component to the team asset library in figma
-3. Share your new component and updated github issue on the [Lens](#) slack channel to let everyone know its ready to use.
+3. Share your new component and updated github issue on the [#lens](https://looker.slack.com/messages/C9NHFLY0G) slack channel to let everyone know its ready to use.